-Alternative 2: Temperature Measurement in Vessel.
-This variable has the same problem with respect to inverse-response behavior as just mentioned for the composition of the main component.
-In addition, we will have the "usual" problem of sensitivity to measurement error and noise that is always encountered when we use temperature as an indicator of composition for a high-purity product.
+Alternative 2: Temperature measurement in vessel

+This variable has the same problem with respect to inverse response behavior as just mentioned for the composition of the main component.
+In addition, we will have the "usual" problem of sensitivity to measurement error and noise which is always encountered when we use temperature as an indicator of composition for a high-purity product.

-In conclusion, use of column temperatures as used in this article is simple and also seems to be the best measurement to use for controlling the multivessel column.
+In conclusion, use of column temperatures as used in this paper is simple and also seems to be the best measurement to use for controlling the multivessel column.